nordglueck/dashboard-docs/docs/05_frontend_local.md

 Outgoing message from front end to back end.
 Request to list all patients.

 <img src="../assets/stream_in.png">
 Incoming message from back end to front end.
 Response with a list of all patients.
 It is possible to unfold single parts of the response such as single patients and retrieve more information.

+Please also refer to the [back end section](04_backend_local.md) on WebSockets, because it covers some general information.